openalea/openalea.rtfd.io/doc/development/guidelines.md

 ### Large data files

-Large data files should not be included in the package, so as to keep your repository lightweight and functional.
+Large data files should not be included in the package, to keep your repository lightweight and functional.
 Instead, they should be stored in a separate place and be accessed via [Pooch](https://www.fatiando.org/pooch).

 We don't have any example in OpenAlea yet, but we plan to follow a similar strategy as the one used for [x-array data](https://github.com/pydata/xarray-data)

 ## Building the package

-The package should be installable using the the [`conda` package manager](https://docs.conda.io/projects/conda/en/latest/index.html) and `conda / mamba` commands, from the [`openalea3` conda channel](https://anaconda.org/openalea3), e.g.:
+The package should be installable using the [`conda` package manager](https://docs.conda.io/projects/conda/en/latest/index.html) and `conda / mamba` commands, from the [`openalea3` conda channel](https://anaconda.org/openalea3), e.g.:

 ```bash
 mamba install -c openalea3 -c conda-forge openalea.pkg_name openalea.plantgl numpy
 ```

 > [!NOTE]
-> We strongly recommend to use `mamba` instead of `conda` as it much faster and less error prone to versions conflicts.
+> We strongly recommend to use `mamba` instead of `conda` as it is much faster and less error-prone to versions conflicts.

 Implications are that:

-- all dependances should also be available from a conda channel or via `pip`.
+- all dependence should also be available from a conda channel or via `pip`.
 - package should be built and uploaded to the `openalea3` conda channel.
 A [dedicated CI/CD pipeline](#ci-cd) can be used for this purpose.
 - no `git clone + pip install .` should be required to install the package.
 However, it is still possible to install the package from the source code and use the `pip` develop mode with the `pip install -e .` command.